| The way our ancestors cured ills.

 and add water until the jar is full to the top.
 Lid tightly and set aside to

+brew for at least four hours, or overnight.
 To use: Strain and squeeze the liquid out of the herb.

 Be sure to refrigerate your infusion, as it will go bad at room temperature once

+it is done brewing.
 Just drink a glass of cold nettles infusion pumps

 nourishment into the blood; you'll feelinvigorated in just a few days.
 Regular